BioGRID/BioGRID-Annotation/README.md

 + Run: **python GENES_updateGeneHistory.py** - This will use _entrez_gene_history_ in the staging database to swap identifiers if they were replaced with an alternative.
 Also, it will discontinue genes that were merged, so there are no redundancies.

-+ Run: **python EG_parseGenes.py** - This will load up all new genes into the genes table using only the organisms in the _organisms_ table.
++ Run: **python EG_parseGenes.py** - This will load up all new genes from ENTREZ GENE into the genes table using only the organisms in the _organisms_ table.

++ Run: **python EG_parseAliases.py** - This will load all the aliases from ENTREZ GENE fetching only those we are interested in via previously loaded data stored in the _genes_ table.

++ Run: **python EG_parseExternals.py** - This will load all the external database references from ENTREZ GENE fetching only those we are interested in via previously loaded data stored in the _genes_ table.

+#### Process GENE ONTOLOGY